 While the little huts will give them a chance to take a break from the sun and give them a place to go if they feel overwhelmed.

 You shouldn’t put the playpen in the grass because your gerbils will start to chew and eat the grass.

 Grass has a high moisture content and it’s not healthy for a gerbil to eat grass.
 You also shouldn’t put the playpen on any kind of concrete that is too hot or cold because it hurt their feet.

 Can They Roam Free in the Yard

 This is not recommended because the gerbils may run too far and they may be harder to keep track of.

 This is especially the case if you keep multiple gerbils, that’s too many gerbils to keep watch over outside.

-Even if your gerbils are very well trained it still isn’t the best idea to let them free roam because you still have to watch for fast predators.
+Even if your gerbils are well behaved enough to do stuff like sitting on your shoulder, it still isn’t the best idea to let them free roam because you still have to watch for fast predators.

 Watch Your Gerbils Behavior While Outside